statikbe/laravel-filament-chained-translation-manager/README.md

 }
 ```

-### Guard
+### Gate

-You can restrict access to the Translation Manager by configuring the guard variable.
+You can restrict access to the Translation Manager by configuring the Gate variable.

 ```php
 'gate' => 'view-filament-translation-manager',